Lori Loughlin Wants To Reach Out To Felicity Huffman To Ask What Jail Is Like, Report Says

 “She’s definitely hoping that Felicity’s time in prison will go easy for her, because that will be a positive sign that, if Lori has to serve time, that she’ll be able to weather it as well,” a source told the outlet.
 “She wants to debrief Felicity after jail to find out what it was like and what her advice would be.”

 Loughlin could find out that prison is shorter than expected.
-As The Inquisitr reported this week, Huffman will reportedly get a day shaved off of her sentence and only serve 13 days behind bars.
-While it is not uncommon for inmates to be released before the completing of their sentenced term, federal prison sentences carry stricter guidelines on how early an inmate could be released.
+As The Inquisitr reported this week, Huffman will reportedly get a day shaved off her sentence and only serve 13 days behind bars.
+While it is not uncommon for inmates to be released before the completion of their sentenced term, federal prison sentences carry stricter guidelines on how early an inmate can be released.

 In Huffman’s case, she will reportedly get credit for some time served behind bars during her initial arrest phase.
 That will reportedly allow Huffman to get out of jail on October 27, but she will still have some punishments to serve from there.
 The actress has also been sentenced to one year of supervised released and will need to serve 250 hours of community service after she is released.
 Huffman also chose to start her prison sentence a week earlier than had been anticipated.